netscaler/netscaler-adc-metrics-exporter/README.md

 <img src="images/grafana-datasource-1.png" width="200">
 <img src="images/grafana-datasource-2.png" width="300">

-5. Usage of Dashboard: For K8s CIC set up(providing K8sCICPrefix), with "k8s_ingress_services_stats.json",dashboard shows service requests, surque queue, RPS and Invalid Request/Response.
-User can select any of the configured services and then apply filter for a given ingress from the drop down menu for ingress.
+5. Usage of Dashboard: For K8s CIC set up(providing K8sCICPrefix), with "k8s_cic_ingress_services_stats.json",dashboard shows service requests, surque queue, RPS and Invalid Request/Response.
+User can select any of the configured ingress  and then apply filter for a given ingress from the drop down menu for ingress.Fro non-k8s setup, one can use "sample_lb_stats.json" for all lbvservers configured on ADC for some counters.
 And with "sample_system_stats.json", dashboard shows CPU utilization, Memory Utilization and bandwidth capacity utilization where user can also set an alert.
 The dashboard can be expanded to include graphs of any other stats which the exporter is collecting.
 For more information on modifying the Grafana dashboard, please take a look at their [documentation](http://docs.grafana.org/) or demo [videos](https://www.youtube.com/watch?v=mgcJPREl3CU).

 <img src="images/k8s-service-stats-dashboard.png" width="400"> <img src="images/system-stats-dashboard.png" width="400">